Painting - watercolours

 The Oldie magazine's annual competition for the Oldie British Artist

-...so plenty of time to prepare.
+...so a bit of time to prepare.

 Royal Watercolour Society Contemporary Watercolour annual open exhibition runs at the beginning of each year.
 The standards are quite high for entry, but it is also an opportunity to get ideas.

 Tel: 020 7928 7521

 "The RWS Contemporary Watercolour Competition is an annual competition open to non-Members.
 It aims to encourage innovation and experimentation in watercolour painting, spanning work on paper in watercolour, acrylic, gouache, pen & ink and watercolour mixed media.
 Artists may enter up to three works which, if selected, are exhibited at Bankside Gallery, the home of the Royal Watercolour Society."

 Royal Institute of Painters in Water Colours (RI) annual open competition also is a feature of the first part of the year.

 Time to prepare for next year now!